singhdivyanshdishu/singhdivyanshdishu/README.md

-- 👋 Hi, It's  Divyansh Kumar Singh Here😶‍🌫️
+- 👋 Hi, It's  Divyansh Kumar Singh Here😶‍🌫️ pursuing BE in CSE from UIET CHD

 -⚡ Fun fact: There are 10 types of people in this world those who understand binary and those who don't :)